sanskarfcb/sanskarfcb/README.md

 I am a dedicated software engineer with a strong focus on backend development using Java and Spring Boot.
 My journey in tech revolves around building scalable, real-world applications that solve meaningful problems.
 I enjoy working across the stack but particularly thrive in designing robust APIs, managing relational databases, and architecting backend systems that scale.
 Currently, I am honing my skills through hands-on projects that involve Spring Boot, PostgreSQL, RESTful API development, and clean architecture principles.
 Alongside backend development, I also explore cross-platform mobile development and UI design with Flutter to expand my understanding of full-stack workflows and user experience.
 My academic background in Computer Science has laid the foundation in data structures, algorithms, and system-level concepts.
 Outside academics, I consistently explore advanced areas like system design, low-level/high-level architecture, and clean code practices.
 Some of the projects I have built include a student management system using Spring Boot and PostgreSQL and a movie browsing app that consumes the TMDB API.
-These projects not only reflect my technical stack but also my commitment to continuous learning and problem-solving.
+These projects not only reflect my technical stack but also commited to continuous learning and problem-solving.

 ---